DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Methodology

-\textbf{Prediction Losses for Multi-Branch Outputs.} We apply regression supervision to three prediction branches: the structure-based output, the semantic-based output, and the fused output.
-Let $\mathcal{V}' \subseteq \mathcal{V}$ be the set of training (or validation) node indices, and $s_i$ denote the ground-truth target value for node $i$.
-The mean squared error (MSE) losses for each branch are defined as:
+We apply regression supervision to three prediction branches: the structure-based output, the semantic-based output, and the fused output.
+Let $\mathcal{V}' \subseteq \mathcal{V}$ be the set of training (or validation) node indices, and $s$ denote the ground-truth target value.
+The Mean Squared Error (MSE) loss of fusion predictive score is defined as:

-\textbf{Overall Objective.} The total training objective combines the fusion prediction loss, the contrastive loss, and the average of the two unimodal prediction losses